kassemsabeh/kassemsabeh/README.md

 ## Hello there 👋

 I am a PhD student at the [Free University of Bozen-Bolzano](https://www.unibz.it/en/faculties/engineering/bachelor-computer-science/).
-I work on the intersection of Natural Language Processing and Information Extraction, with a focus on extracting structured information from text in the E-commerce domain.

-**I just like to train large models on huge datasets!**
+I work on the intersection of Natural Language Processing and Information Extraction, with a focus on extracting structured information from text in the E-commerce domain, i.e., **I just like to train large models on huge datasets!**

 ## Publications
 - Kassem Sabeh, Mouna Kacimi, and Johann Gamper.
 2023.
 GAVI: A Category-Aware Generative Approach for Brand Value Identification.
 In Proceedings of the 6th International Conference on Natural Language and Speech Processing (ICNLSP 2023), pages 110–119, Online.
 Association for Computational Linguistics. [[Paper]](https://aclanthology.org/2023.icnlsp-1.11/), [[Code]](https://github.com/kassemsabeh/gavi), [[Demo]](